Rangers 'not hoarding' Champions League cash

 "Rangers continues to invest on and off the pitch and we will continue to invest because the bar only rises."

-Bennett said "unacceptable performances" in successive 4-0 defeats - to Celtic in the Scottish Premiership and Ajax in the Champions League - had led to some justified and some less justified criticism of their summer recruitment.
+Bennett said "unacceptable performances" in successive 4-0 defeats - by Celtic in the Scottish Premiership and Ajax in the Champions League - had led to some justified and some less justified criticism of their summer recruitment.

 "I learned long ago not to judge a new Rangers player within weeks," he said.